Nighttime Leg Cramps: Causes and Solutions

 Your lymphatic system circulates a fluid called lymph.
 It is a vital part of your immune system and essential for your immune function.
 Lymphedema is often caused by the damage or removal of the lymph nodes during cancer treatment.

-This may lead to lymphatic blockage preventing the lymph to drain causing swelling.
+This may lead to lymphatic blockage preventing the lymph from draining, and causing swelling.
 Other issues of the lymphatic system may also lead to lymphatic congestion and consequent swelling, cramps, pain, edema, and swelling may all lead to restless leg syndrome (10, 11).

 Lymphatic, Lymphatic Cleansing: 8 Ways to Clear Lymph Congestion